Who is playing at Wimbledon today?

 Who is playing on Day 1?

-The top half of the men’s and women’s draws will be playing on Day 1, and the bottom half on Day 2.
+The top half of the men’s and women’s draws will be playing on Day 1, and the bottom half on Day 2 – get a preview of all the first round matches here.
 Each half will then play on alternate days for the rest of the first week.
 This article will be updated with the order of play every day, once the information is available.

-Read a full breakdown of which rounds are played on which days.
+Wimbledon 2018 TV schedule: full list of every match on the BBC

 Who are the top players?